deka014/musicGenreClassify-webapp/README.md

 # Music-Genre-Webapp

+##IMPORTANT - The deployed website is not working because Heroku has stopped giving free Dynos for the API :(

 Genre classification, or categorizing music into different categories or genres, is a concept that helps distinguish between the two genres based on the rhythm they compose or maintain.